 Before you begin

 This tutorial includes concepts such as data storage and list views.
-It assumes that you're familiar with the fundamentals of Cascades and the Momentics IDE, and that you've built and run several Cascades apps already.
+It assumes that you're familiar with the fundamentals of Cascades and the Momentics IDE for BlackBerry, and that you've built and run several Cascades apps already.
 If you're just starting out and need to know some of the basics, you might want to check out a few of these resources before you start this tutorial:

 - Download the tools that you need to get started with Cascades